uxlfoundation/oneAPI-spec/doc/governance.rst

 A core team may decide to add new members or designate a new lead.
-Members will typically have a history of contribution to the specification, contribution to an implementation, or as a end-user of an implementation.
+Members will typically have a history of contribution to the specification, contribution to an implementation, or as an end-user of an implementation.
 Membership is open to all companies, institutions, and implementations.

 Commit Rights
 =============

 Committers follow the direction of the core team.
 Core teams decide who has commit rights to the repository.

 Governance Changes
 ==================